 Cash-Value Life Insurance (CVLI) with a Free Living Benefits Rider.
 Growing wealth through the use of cash-value life insurance, particularly indexed universal life insurance (IUL), can be a terrific idea for many.
-A nice by-product of using a CVLI product is that many come with a free LB (AB) rider.
+A nice by-product of using a CVLI product is that many come with a free living benefits rider (LBR), also known as accelerated benefits rider (ABR).
 Essentially, if you cannot perform two of six ADLs, the insurance company will give you a percentage of your death benefit early (tax-free).
 This type of coverage might not be as extensive as a traditional LTC policy; but if you are buying a policy to build wealth, why not buy one with free living benefits?

 Life Insurance or Annuity with LTC Rider.
 Select life insurance and annuity policies have been designed to provide a multiple of account cash value for tax-free LTC benefits, while maintaining access to funds (return of premium) and minimum death benefit in case of early death.